Personalized Jelly Roll Quilt Pattern

 From the left side of the Jelly Roll quilt top, measure and cut an 8.5” vertical strip.
 You now have 2 pieces.
 Fig A.

-With right sides together, place letter strip on top of 8.5″ jelly roll strip, using Wonder Clips or pins to secure for sewing.
+With the right sides together, place the letter strip on top of the 8.5″ jelly roll strip, using Wonder Clips or pins to secure it for sewing.
 Sew together.
-Again with right sides together place remaining strip quilt top on letter strip.
+Again with the right sides together place the remaining strip quilt top on the letter strip.
 Secure with Wonder Clips or pins and sew together.
 Press seams.

 Vertical Border Strips: – cut 2 strips 4.5″ by VL (VL = vertical length determined above).
-Sew on sides of quilt top, press.
+Sew on the sides of the quilt top and press.

 Backing, Quilting and Binding Your Quilt